 So you’re ready to get started.
 Here’s what you need to do!

-- Be newly hired as a package handler at UPS Hodgkins working the night or sunrise shifts
+- Be employed as a package handler or part-time supervisor at UPS Hodgkins working the night or sunrise shifts

 - Take classes that begin at 12pm